 Note: This data is impacted by debt cancellation and foreclosures, but much less than a few years ago.

-The Fed's Flow of Funds report showed that the amount of mortgage debt outstanding increased by $56 billion in Q2.
+The Fed's Flow of Funds report showed that the amount of mortgage debt outstanding increased by $44 billion in Q4.

-With a slower rate of debt cancellation, MEW will likely stay positive.
+With a slower rate of debt cancellation, MEW will likely be positive going forward.

 Dr. James Kennedy also has a simple method for calculating equity extraction: "A Simple Method for Estimating Gross Equity Extracted from Housing Wealth".
 Here is a companion spread sheet (the above uses my simple method).

 For those interested in the last Kennedy data included in the graph, the spreadsheet from the Fed is available here.